cleverndbest4/cleverndbest4/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests added or updated
 - [ ] CI passes
 - [ ] No unrelated changes
-- [ ] AI tools used to validate or optimize code
+- [ ] Automated AI tools used to validate or optimize code

 ## Notes
 Any details for reviewers.